canoo/grails-ulc/README.md

     This command will package the application and bootstrap it using a special launcher.
-Running the application in production mode should be done by packaging the whole application in a war; for this grails offers two choices once more:
+Running the application in production mode should be done by packaging the whole application in a war.
+For this grails offers two choices once more:

         grails run-war